...about your utility bill from the City of Raleigh

 Who can I contact for questions not answered here?

-- For more information regarding Public Utilities Administration, Water Plant, Wastewater Treatment Plants, Reuse, Constructions, Sewer Maintenance, Water Distribution, Meters and Warehouse, visit Public Utilities.
+- For more information regarding Public Utilities Administration, Water Plant, Resource Recovery Plants, Reuse, Construction, Sewer Maintenance, Water Distribution, Meter Operations and Warehouse, visit Public Utilities.

 - Questions concerning permit fees for installation of water lines for new construction should be directed to the Inspections Division.